+413 658 7907

 • By Mike Anderson

-• In Mike's Blog, Social and Emotional Learning, Teaching Strategies
+• In Engaging Academics, Social and Emotional Learning

 Last evening I dislodged myself from home and made the 30-minute drive to Exeter High School to hear a talk given by Dr. Jo Boaler, Professor of Mathematics Education at the Stanford Graduate School of Education.
 Warm and witty, with